How Chemotherapy Works against Cancer

 - Whether you have other health problems, such as diabetes or heart disease

-Where You Go for Treatment
+Where You Go for Chemotherapy

 You may receive chemotherapy during a hospital stay, at home, or as an outpatient at a doctor’s office, clinic, or hospital.
 Outpatient means you do not stay overnight.
 No matter where you go for chemotherapy, your doctor and nurse will watch for side effects and help you manage them.
 For more information on side effects and how to manage them, see the section on side effects.